matloff/TidyverseSkeptic/README.md

 In short, in my view there is no advantage to teaching R through the Tidyverse, and some significant disadvantages.

+### The diversity claim

+One of the claims made by Tidyverse advocates -- indeed for many, the *main* claim -- is that teaching R using Tidy makes learning easier for women and minorities.
+In essence, the view is that R must be "dumbed down" for these groups.
+As a long-time ardent, active supporter of social justice, I find this claim insulting to women and minoritties, and again, not accurate.

 ### Summary:  the proper status of the Tidyverse in teaching